Pesto alla Genovese (Thick, Not Oily)

 Ingredients for pesto alla genovese.

-Instructions for Pesto alla Genovese
+How to Make Pesto alla Genovese

 Pesto alla genovese: pine nuts, basil leaves, and garlic cloves in a food processor.